blackfennec-org/blackfennec/docs/source/project_standards/quality_assurance.rst

 Code Style Guidelines
 ^^^^^^^^^^^^^^^^^^^^^
 To support well-formatted coding, every team member is required to install pylint, a linting tool that not only can  enforce Coding Standards according to Pythons PEP8 style guide but also features an error detection and refactoring help.
 Additionally a pipeline task that includes pylint checking is included in the ci on Gitlab.
-This task is allowed to fail, since pylint will will fail with an error code even when only having recognized a warning.
+A Script is used to convert the pylint error codes into a rating, preventing the task to fail from notices other than errors.
+The .pylintrc file is copied from the `Google Styleguide <https://github.com/google/styleguide/blob/gh-pages/pyguide.md>`_.
 But it is intended to update the pylintrc configuration file to exclude warning generating rules, if the whole team approves.

 Code Reviews
 ^^^^^^^^^^^^